RubixML/ML/docs/basic-introduction.md

 ```

 # Choosing an Estimator
 [Estimators](https://docs.rubixml.com/en/latest/estimator.html) make up the core of the Rubix ML library.
-They provide the `predict()` API and are responsible for making predictions on samples.
+They provide the `predict()` API and are responsible for making predictions on unknown samples.
 Estimators that can be trained with data are called [Learners](https://docs.rubixml.com/en/latest/learner.html) and must be trained before making predictions.

-For our example we will focus on an easily intuitable distance-based classifier called [K Nearest Neighbors](classifiers/k-nearest-neighbors.md).
-Since the label of each training sample will be a discrete class (*married* or *divorced*), the type of estimator we need is a classifier.
+For our example we will focus on an intuitable distance-based supervised learner called [K Nearest Neighbors](classifiers/k-nearest-neighbors.md).
+KNN is a type of estimator called a Classifier because it takes unknown samples and assigns them a class label.
+In our example the output of KNN will either be *married* or *divorced* since those are the class labels that we train it with.

-> **Note:** In practice, you will test out a number of different estimators to get the best sense of what works for your particular dataset.

 ## Creating the Estimator Instance
 The K Nearest Neighbors classifier works by locating the closest training samples to an unknown sample and choosing the class label that is most common.
-Like most estimators, the K Nearest Neighbors (KNN) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up front by the user.
+Like most estimators, the K Nearest Neighbors (KNN) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up-front by the user.
 These parameters control how the learner behaves during training and inference.
 These parameters can be selected based on some prior knowledge of the problem space, or completely at random.
 The defaults provided in Rubix ML are a good place to start for most problems.

 In KNN, the hyper-parameter *k* is the number of nearest points from the training set to compare an unknown sample to in order to infer its class label.
 For example, if the 5 closest neighbors to a given unknown sample have 4 married and 1 divorced label, then the algorithm will output a prediction of married with a probability of 0.8.